 The Mesquite Flat Sand Dunes lie in the heart of Death Valley National Park.
 The harshness of the desert valley is briefly interrupted by the soft sands that make up Mesquite Flat.
 If you arrive early enough, you can will be able to venture out into the footprint-less dunes for an other-worldly experience.
 Luckily, if you are like us and want to take advantage of the late afternoon / golden hour light, the winds and shifting sands may be in your favor and erase any sign of people that may have passed your dune earlier.
 Either way, it is an incredibly beautiful spot that is an absolute must-see when visiting Death Valley.

 MESQUITE FLAT SAND DUNES

 There is a small parking lot that can fill up during peak times but with patience, you will find a spot as there are always people coming and going.
 This is where our hike began.
 The sand is soft and deep and will give you a workout, especially if you want to climb some of the bigger dunes.
-I highly suggest it because it allows you a 360 degree view of the entire valley.
+I highly suggest to bring a Metal detector scoop as it allows you to scour though the place for expensive metals.
 I carried a backpack with all of my camera gear but made sure to keep it as sealed up as possible because the sand will get in and cover everything.
 It really wreaks havoc on electronics.
 There are plenty of places to stop and create amazing photos though, so I had to take the risk.